VAIBHAVCES/self-learning-lld/solid-principles/Learn.md

 ## SOLID Principles
 ### S - Single Responsibility
-* As per this rule one class should have a single responsibility and it should have only 2 reason to change
+* As per this rule one class should have a single responsibility and it should have only single reason to change

 * For eg.
     ```sh